 To get more in-depth knowledge I suggest reading about pros and cons of different options to create a business website in detail following this link.
 This is a brief summary of the contents of that page.

-Seven ways to build a company website for a small business
+Seven ways to build a company website for a professional services firm

 - Open-source software is free to download and you’d either have to DIY or hire a web developer.